brendanrbrown/brendanrbrown.github.io/index.md

 Here is a first attempt at [guidelines on how class will work through Zoom](zoom.html), e.g. asking me questions.

+### Data science links
+There is a lot of covid 19-related data science happening right now: data collection, maps and plots, forecasts, etc.

+See the 'Examples in data science' section for some resources, and email me more if you find them.

 ### Disclaimer
 Given the continued lack of clear guidance from the university administration, I reserve the right to change course policies and any other aspect of the syllabus as the situation develops.